le-michael/simple/README.md

 ## Why?
 Golang is a great language but it's missing some basic data structures.
 I made this package so I won't have to have to reimplement all these data structures.

-The code is also simple to read for anyone trying to get themselves famaliar with Go.
+The code is also simple to read for anyone trying to get themselves familiar with Go.
 ## Usage

 #### Stack